 - The Greek Theatre – an outdoor amphitheater and serial award-winner as the best music venue in Los Angeles

-- Los Angeles Equestrian Center, month-to-month boarding that includes feeding, cleaning, bedding and fresh pine shavings / direct access to all of Griffith Park’s trails.
+- Los Angeles Equestrian Center – offers month-to-month boarding that includes feeding, cleaning, bedding, fresh pine shavings, plus direct access to all of Griffith Park trails

 One of the more popular hiking spots in the city, the smaller Runyon Canyon is perfect for a shorter hike or workout when your time is limited.
 The park is also home to one of the only outdoor yoga classes in town.
 Fewer tourists use the park.
 It’s more of a “local” hangout.

-Nearby neighborhood parking is always tough, but that doesn’t stop throngs of people from using the park frequently, especially on weekends.
+Nearby neighborhood parking is always tight, but that doesn’t stop crowds of people from using the park frequently, especially on weekends.
 Plus, the park is dog-friendly, so it’s a convenient spot (pun intended) for Fido to get some exercise.

 Other Popular Places in the Hollywood Hills